-During the war years, shortage of nurses was very grave.
-While worldwide the shortage of nurses was linked to enlistment of women in the army, in Mandate Palestine few nurses were taken into the British army.
-Jewish Schools of nursing continued with their curriculums and probably (as Mrs. Cantor surmised), the reason was tied to in working conditions that did not enable married women to continue to work.
-In joint discussion among the institutions on lowering minimum admission requirements, it was decided to accept applicants with six years schooling instead of seven and reduce studies from a three to a two-year course.
+During the war years, the shortage of nurses was grave.
+While worldwide, the shortage of nurses was linked to enlistment of women in the army, few nurses were accepted into the British army in Mandatory Palestine.
+Jewish nursing schools continued to teach their curricula and probably (as Mrs. Cantor surmised), the reason for the shortage was tied to working conditions that did not enable married women to continue to work.
+In joint discussions among institutions on lowering minimum admission requirements, it was decided to accept applicants with six years schooling instead of seven and reduce studies from a three-year to a two-year course.
 Return to training practical nurses was also discussed (for work in hospitals, not in immigrant camps).
-The physicians on the committee also opposed lowering the standard for registered nurses.
-It was suggested that three-month courses similar to the Red Cross format be inaugurated as an alternative, mobilizing candidates from the Displaced Person's (DP) camps in Europe.
-Another proposal was not to lower the level, only shorten the course of studies to two years, while dropping the commitment to serve at least two years after graduation.
-At the close of deliberations, it was decided to transfer the formulation of a shorter training program to school managements (Central Zionist Archives J117/185, n.d.-a).
+The physicians on the committee opposed lowering the standard for registered nurses.
+It was suggested that three-month courses, similar in format to those of the Red Cross, be inaugurated as an alternative, mobilizing candidates from the Displaced Person’s (DP) camps in Europe.
+Another proposal was to shorten the course of studies to two years without lowering admissions requirements, and dropping the commitment to serve at least two years after graduation.
+At the close of deliberations, it was decided to have the school managements formulate a shorter training program (Central Zionist Archives J117/185, n.d.-a).

-In all the deliberation that subsequently took place, the same proposals were discussed, and there was agreement that training practical nurses should not be encouraged; rather, auxiliary staff should be training in specific realms: care of mental patients, tuberculosis patients, the chronically ill, and hospital orderlies for operating theatres (Central Zionist Archives J117/185, n.d.-b).
-Up until the 1950s, practical nurses were not trained as a solution to staffing shortages, and opposition to this was across-the-board.
-As an alternative, an effort was made to concentrate three years of study in two-and-a-half, without compromising standards.
+In subsequent deliberations, the same proposals were discussed, and there was agreement that training practical nurses should not be encouraged; rather, auxiliary staff should be trained in specific realms: mental healthcare, tuberculosis, the chronically ill, and hospital orderlies for operating theaters (Central Zionist Archives J117/185, n.d.-b).
+Up until the 1950s, practical nurses were not trained as a solution to staffing shortages, and there was opposition to such a move across the board.
+As an alternative, an effort was made to concentrate three years of study into two-and-a-half, without compromising standards.

-It is important to put deliberations taking place in the country at the time in a global context.
-In the western world, ancillary staff and volunteers replaced missing registered nurses in hospitals (Central Zionist Archives II165/5, n.d.-d).
-In America and in Europe there was a grave shortage of nurses during the corresponding period.
-In America, for example, there were charges heard that registered nurses “never touched a patient” and hands-on nursing was provided by ancillary staff.
-It was said that senior nurses should be trained and not inferior doctors, and the number of nurse assistants and part-time nurses should be increased.
-More and more, nurses became key personnel in the labor market worldwide.
-Rejection of the profession as a career choice by women was particularly marked after the war since many other career options had opened up to women.
-In some countries, the solution adopted was to improve the conditions of nurses rather than lower standards–better salaries, part-time employment, and the option for hospital nurses to live off-grounds (Central Zionist Archives 117/2237, n.d.).
-In 1943, a proposal was raised that women who had served in health fields in the ATS be allowed to complete their studies as registered nurses in two years.
-The shortage of nurses led to nurses joining forces in 1947 to establish a Nurses Union (Adams- Stockler, R. Steiner-Freud, J. 1985)
+It is important to place the deliberations that were taking place in Israel at the time in a global context.
+In the Western world, ancillary staff and volunteers replaced missing registered nurses in hospitals (Central Zionist Archives II165/5, n.d.-d).
+In America and in Europe, there was a grave shortage of nurses during the corresponding period.
+In America, for example, there were charges that registered nurses “never touched a patient” and hands-on nursing was provided by ancillary staff.
+It was suggested that senior nurses should be trained rather than inferior physicians, and that the number of nurse assistants and part-time nurses should be increased.
+Nurses increasingly became key personnel in the labor market worldwide.
+However, many women rejected this profession as a career choice, since many other career options had opened up to women after World War II.
+In some countries, the solution adopted was to improve nurses’ working conditions rather than lower standards.
+Nurses were offered better salaries, the option for part-time employment, and hospital nurses were able to live to live off-grounds (Central Zionist Archives 117/2237, n.d.).
+In 1943, a proposal was suggested that women who had served in health fields in the ATS be allowed to complete their studies as registered nurses in two years.
+The shortage of nurses led to nurses joining forces in 1947 to establish a Nurses Union (Adams- Stockler, R. Steiner-Freud, J. 1985).

-The War of Independence
+Israel’s War of Independence